 A simple search for a great gaming keyboard displays a lot of mechanical options.
 We at Progammerriview have picked out the best of the mechanical and non-mechanical choices based on its performance, tactile feedback, feel and comfort.
 So what are mechanical and non-mechanical keyboards?

 A mechanical keyboard uses mechanical switches which have their individual switch which is spring-loaded.
-This helps to give an amazing response time.
+This helps to give a fantastic response time.
 In turn, you get terrific tactile feedback and don’t have to worry about pressing a key twice.
 Most importantly, the feel when pressing these keys is unique.
 The clicky sound is also quite sought after by a lot of gamers.
 There are multiple Cherry MX types.
-I.e. Brown, Blue Red, Black.
-All these provide a different feel to the keyboards offering different things like feedback, agility etc. Mechanical keyboards also have the added advantage of durability.
+I.e., Brown, Blue Red, Black.
+All these provide a different feel to the keyboards offering different things like feedback, agility, etc. Mechanical keyboards also have the added advantage of durability.
 Keys last longer and can also be replaced if needed quite quickly.

 The switches are divided into colors with distinct functionalities.
 You will usually see a brand like Cherry or Razer etc. Before the color, but in general, the difference is small between brands.
 It is the color you need to be aware of.

 This one is made solely for gaming, as it has no tactile feedback.
-It grants a high-speed and smooth gaming experience, but the lack of physical feedback makes it unsuited for typists.
+It grants a quick and smooth gaming experience, but the lack of physical feedback makes it unsuited for typists.

 It is basically the same as the red version, with the only difference being a little more resistance, making it a bit more suited for writing.
 While still working great for gaming.